 Make Apple Wine

-Apple wine is another old-fashioned way to keep enjoying apples long after apple season ends.
+Apple wine is an old-fashioned way to enjoy apples long after the season ends.

 Turn Fresh Apples Intro Dried Apples